Donald-Watts/Ontos-AI/README.md

 ## Who Built This?
 ADLS Creations,
-Donald Watts + AI =  Systems architect, symbolic AI engineer.
 Ontos is not a demo—it is math embedded into code, tokens, ethics, and reasoning.

 ## Warning